 An enclosure does not usually have busbars (fixed brass connectors used to terminate and join wires) which may be OK for a 2 way installation (just an RCBO for instance) because there may only be two cables.
-A switchboard (“distribution board”) with multiple busbars should be used where there are multiple cables to be terminated.
+A switchboard (“distribution board”) with multiple busbars would be used where there are multiple cables to be terminated.

-The most common board we sell is 6-way but often even a 2-way enclosure would be adequate to pass an electrical warrant of fitness (EWOF)).
+The most common board we sell is 6-way but often even a 4-way enclosure would be adequate to pass an electrical warrant of fitness (EWOF)).
 Most transportable installations are connected using a standard caravan lead with 16 amp (3600 watt) total capacity.
 You may think having a board with 10 circuit breakers is a good idea, but individual circuit breakers are only there for two reasons – one is to protect the cabling from overload (which the RCBO does already) and the other is for convenience – if you want to isolate a fridge separately or you do not want everything shutting down from one short circuit.

 It is legal to have one 16 amp RCBO with no additional circuit breakers protecting the whole installation - if the wiring is all in 16 amp rated cable like it usually is (most commonly 1.5mm 7 stranded TPS) - a small 2 way enclosure could be perfectly adequate.

 If for some reason the installation gets wired with multiple circuits all terminating at the board and you end up with 5-10 cables in your enclosure or switchboard, you would be wise to choose a 4, 6 or even 8 way board, occasionally even bigger in the larger spaces of an RV or a tiny house.
 But always remember a standard caravan connection is only 16 amps.